simonleonardd/satyukttask/README.md

 In this I have fetched the details from json file of covidtracker.

 If you want to run this code open chrome and paste this localhost/Task/backend.php

+In the last update I changed the title name alone.